Trusted Tips and Resources

 • Immune functioning problems

-Stressing about money, then, can be harmful to your physical health (not to mention the potential negative impacts to your mental health, relationships, productivity at work, and a whole host of other things in your life).
+Stressing about money, then, can harm your physical health (not to mention the potential negative impacts to your mental health, relationships, productivity at work, and a whole host of other things in your life).
 It’s a problem worth solving… and the sooner, the better.

 The solution, in many cases, is working with a financial advisor who can help you plan for your financial success.
-Your advisor should, at minimum, talk with you about what matters to you, what your short- and long-term life goals are, and what you can realistically achieve (and in what timeframe).
-And it pays off, in more ways than one.
+Your advisor should, at minimum, talk with you about what matters to you, your short- and long-term life goals, and what you can realistically achieve (and in what timeframe).
+And it pays off in more ways than one.
 In a recent survey, people who said they are financially prepared were:

 • Almost 24% more likely to exercise one or more hours each week

 2. Manage your debt.
 For most Canadians, debt causes stress – and the higher the debt, the greater the chance of depression and high blood pressure.
-Again, a qualified financial advisor can help you develop a plan for getting your debt – and the resulting stress – under control.
+Again, a qualified financial advisor can help you develop a plan for controlling your debt – and the resulting stress.

 3. Save for your future.
 If you’re among the 60% of Canadians who worry they won’t have enough money saved for their golden years, don’t despair.
 You-know-who can also help you develop a plan for saving that will help ensure a retirement you can look forward to.